Leilunaaa/Leilunaaa/README.md

 Aspiring to become a Full Stack Developer, I've embarked on a journey of continuous learning and skill development.
 I've started by mastering the fundamental concepts of both front-end and back-end development, including languages such as HTML, CSS, JavaScript, and Java.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 I'm always interested to learn new ideas and enhance my skills in the world of technology.
-I have a constant thirst for knowledge, and I'm determined to keep up with the latest developments in the fields of technology.
-Being a lifetime student, I accept every opportunity to expand my knowledge and build new new skills in the world of technology.
+I have a constant thirst for knowledge, and I'm determined to keep up with the latest developments in the field of technology.
+Being a lifetime student, I accept every opportunity to expand my knowledge and build new skills in the world of technology.

-* 🌍  I'm based in Philippines
+* 🌍  I'm based in the Philippines
 * ✉️  You can contact me at [lsulongsawa@gmail.com](mailto:lsulongsawa@gmail.com)
-* 🧠  I'm learning ReactJs, Java, javascript
+* 🧠  I'm learning ReactJs, Java, and javascript
 * ⚡  I like to be a cat; just meowing

 ### Skills